|

 Availability and flexibility

 Between AP classes, after-school activities, homework, and part-time jobs, it can be difficult for high school students to find time to study for the ACT.
 ACT prep is often relegated to evenings and weekends.
 Therefore, we selected tutoring services that were available at irregular hours.
-With some companies, like The Princeton Review, tutors are available 24/7.
+With some companies, tutors are available 24/7.
 We also wanted to provide a mix of companies that offered private tutoring, group classes, pre-recorded lessons, and on-demand homework help to cater to all students.

 Communication and feedback